 Making A Difference in Our County

-In an effort to support our diverse agricultural community, the Greene County Extension office conducts soil, forage and water tests through the Agricultural and Environmental Services Laboratories at the University of Georgia.
-In 2016, the Greene County office made over 60 site visits, covering issues related to both traditional and urban agriculture.
-These visits addressed topics ranging from forage management for local cattlemen to identifying turf management issues for local homeowners.
-By working with the local beef cattle and poultry associations and the local Georgia Farm Bureau office, the Extension office helped facilitate several agriculture-related educational events that provided more than 200 citizens the opportunity to gain unbiased, research-based, scientific information on local topics of interest and need.
+UGA Extension in Greene County conducts soil, forage and water tests for Greene County residents through the help of the Agricultural and Environmental Services Laboratories at UGA.
+In 2018, the Greene County Extension office made more than 93 site-visit contacts covering both traditional and urban agriculture-related issues.
+The varying focal points of these visits are a representation of the wide range of agriculture-related interests within our county.
+These on-site consultations addressed issues from forage production for local livestock producers to troubleshooting lawn issues for local homeowners.
+Working with the local cattle and poultry associations, as well as the local Farm Bureau office, the Extension office helps facilitate several agriculture-related educational opportunities for traditional agriculture producers and county youth.
+In 2018, more than 400 participants gained unbiased, research-based scientific information on local topics of interest and need.

 Greene County Master Gardener Extension Volunteers (MGEVs) continued to help provide horticultural learning opportunities for Greene County citizens.
 The volunteers assist the Extension office with urban agriculture site consultations and with coordination of free seminars to provide research-based information on horticultural topics.
 The MGEVs distribute information about gardening and related subjects to their communities.
 Through the MGEV program, Greene County Extension is able to serve a wider range of citizens with educational programming.
 The Greene County MGEV group is an invaluable asset to our Extension office as we work to best serve our community.

 4-H Youth Development